 - £100 gift voucher to spend at the Fjällräven Manchester or Sheffield store

-Please note: you were camping for three nights along the route and needed to carry your kit, including your own tent.
+Please note: you were camping for three nights along the route and needed to carry your own kit, including your tent.

 Full details of the event were referenced here: Fjällräven Classic UK event page